-1. Make Your Reservations Early
+1. Make Reservations Early

 READ MORE ⇒ U.S. Airline Pet Policies

-Pet policies for rental cars also vary greatly, so get all the details up front, and document your conversation (including who you spoke to) in case there are any questions later.
+Pet policies for rental cars also vary greatly.
+So get all the details up front, and document your conversation (including who you spoke to) in case there are any questions later.

-Reserving pet friendly lodgings gives you a comfortable, quiet space of your own to relax – a respite from the chaos.
-It could be the best gift you give yourself (and your pet) this holiday season.
+Reserving pet friendly lodgings gives you a comfortable, quiet space of your own to relax – a respite from the holiday chaos.
+It might be the best gift you give yourself (and your pet) this holiday season.

 2. Manners Matter

-3. Hit the Road
+3. Hit The Road

 More vehicles on the roads during the holidays translates into more car accidents.
 For his safety and yours, it’s important that your pet is properly secured in a carrier, crate, or seat belt harness while you’re driving.

 4. Avoid Spoilage

 With all the eating, drinking, and merry-making, pets are often fed things they shouldn’t have during the holidays.
-Chocolate, raisins, macadamia nuts, alcohol and other foods are dangerous for your dog, and could have you spending your holidays at the emergency veterinarian?!
+Chocolate, raisins, macadamia nuts, alcohol and other foods are dangerous for your dog.
+And who wants to spend the holidays at the emergency veterinarian?!

-Even when you’re careful, pups sometimes manage to get into things they shouldn’t.
-In that case, having your pet’s veterinary records with you could be critical to help in the treatment of an illness or injury.
+Even when you’re careful, pets still manage to get into things that can make them sick.
+In that case, have your pet’s veterinary records with you to aid in the treatment of any illness or injury.

-5. Lost and Found
+5. Lost And Found

 It’s terrifying to think about, but it only takes a split second for a pet to slip his leash or dash out the door and be lost.
-Remind guests that may not be accustomed to having pets around to be careful when entering and leaving the house.
-And be sure your pet’s ID tags have a phone number where you can be reached while you’re traveling.
-It’s also a good idea to have your pet microchipped before your trip, and carry a current photo in the event you need to make posters.
+Remind guests who aren’t accustomed to having pets around to be careful when entering and leaving the house.
+And put a phone number where you can be reached while you’re traveling on your pet’s ID tags.